 The Open Spaces created will be an important aspect of the Capital Culture District Plan to be regulated by the proposed Zone.
 Public open spaces will augment existing routes in the area, including a connection to the future Harbour Pathway, a pedestrian link to the harbourfront, and a new mid-block walkway.

 5.1 | Open Space

 A network of public open spaces traverse the site.

 1. Harbour Pathway

-This publicly accessible walkway along the waterfront provides an important connection between the Harbour Pathway to the south and the Harbour Concourse and Flour and Rice Alley to the east.
+This publicly accessible walkway along the waterfront provides an important connection between the Harbour Pathway to the south and the Harbour Concourse.